Sir Beren Ronson Trow (a.k.a. Lord of Trow)

 Lord Trow keeps a longsword at his side with a simple, yet elegant hilt.
 On formal occasions or matters of state, he occasionally dons a set of steel armor trimmed in the family's colors.
 However, it is known that Lord Trow still keeps his armor uniform from when he served in the Royal Guard as part of the Order of the Blue Rose.

 Born in 3441 3E, the only child of Ronald and Polly Trow, Beren grew up in the Commons quarter of Curieux.
 The family managed a passable living on his father's soldier wages and his mother providing some additional support as a seamstress.
 However, when Ronald was killed in combat, the mother and son briefly found themselves thrown into the streets.
 Beren, at the time only ten, resorted to finding odd jobs to supplement their meager income.
 At sixteen, Beren enlisted in the military to alleviate his mother from the burden of his care and support her from afar.
 Gifted with a sword, he proved an excellent soldier and received multiple promotions within the span of the next decade.
 His promotion to the Order of the Blue Rose did not come as a heavy surprise to his peers, though Beren's achievement was overshadowed by Polly's death, without him by her side.
 Continuing his service, the Order of the Blue Rose assigned him duties with the Royal Guard.
 Though a relative subordinate compared to the knights surrounding him, Beren conducted himself with the pride and skill for which he had garnered a reputation.
 His opportunity to truly distinguish himself came when Princess Emma of Daramond was kidnapped and held hostage by Taillean conspirators while on her way to one of the royal family's country estates.
 Against orders, Beren carried out a pursuit and rescue mission of the princess.
 Though the endeavor left him gravely injured, he succeeded in safely finding Princess Emma and returning her to Curieux.
 While lambasted by many of the nobility for his brash actions, Beren garnered the favor of Edward II, Princess Emma's brother and the King of Conais.
-Seeing the potential in the young soldier, King Edward bestowed the status of nobility on Beren as well as succeed the previous Captain of the Royal Guard, who had been shamed out of his position for the lapse with the princess.
+Seeing the potential in the young soldier, King Edward bestowed the status of nobility on Beren as well as succeed the previous Knight Commander of the Royal Guard, who had been shamed out of his position for the lapse with the princess.
 Less than a year later, the recently elevated Beren Trow implored for Princess Emma's hand in marriage which, with notable hesitation, King Edward II allowed.
 Lord Beren Trow's marriage to Princess Emma of Daramond further elevated his status and called for the establishment of a new House with his new ties to the royalty.
 With Lady Emma of Trow, Beren sired four children, all females, with a fifth underway at a much later time.
-Nearly fifteen years after his initial promotion to Captain, Lord Beren Trow failed to prevent the assassination of King Edward II, leaving the throne empty with his son, Edgar, still a minor.
+Nearly fifteen years after his initial promotion to Knight Commander, Lord Beren Trow failed to prevent the assassination of King Edward II, leaving the throne empty with his son, Edgar, still a minor.
 As with his predecessor, Lord Trow found no other option but to step down from his position in shame.
 He has since attempted to apply himself in matters of politics, though to only mild success.

 Accomplishments & Achievements

 Lord Trow was a distinguished soldier of the Conaisan military before becoming a part of the Order of the Blue Rose.
 As a member of the royal guard, he conducted a daring and successful rescue of the kidnapped Princess Emma of Daramond.
-Afterwards, he was promoted to Captain of the Royal Guard and served in that facility for over thirteen years.
+Afterwards, he was promoted to Knight Commander of the Royal Guard and served in that facility for over thirteen years.